Kroger Pekin remodel ribbon cutting

 “We’ve been the source of everything from countless daily family dinners to the essentials for special events.
 We want everyone in central Illinois to remember they can rely on Kroger for whatever they need to create fun and memorable celebrations.”

-Pekin Mayor Mary Burress framed the investment as an endorsement of the community’s trajectory.
+Mayor Mary Burress framed the investment as an endorsement of Pekin’s trajectory.

-“It’s about jobs for our residents, convenience for our families, and a better experience for every customer who walks through those doors,” Burress said.
+“It’s about jobs for our residents, convenience for our families, and a better experience for every customer who walks through those doors,” she said.

 From left to right: Tony Bennett, Kroger Mascot Emma Jean and Division President Mike Goodwin.